Lorne Mendell: Research

 Mendell's research within neurotrophins has focused specifically on nerve growth factors (NGF) and their role that they play within inflammatory pain.
 Within this, there was also a focus in brain-derived neurotrophic factor (BDNF) and their sensitizing effect on specific synaptic transmission between nociceptors and their target.
 In his recent labs, he has been studying the contributions of a third neurotrophin (NT-3) and the effects of altering the synapses involved in transmission between stretch receptors and motor neurons.

 Mendell's research on neuronal plasticity is specifically focused on the mammalian spinal cord.
 He has combined some of his research from NT-3 to help show how neurotrophins can help alter the function of both damaged and undamaged neurons.

 Much of the work Mendell has done with both neurotrophin and neuronal plasticity has some overlap into the realm of pain, and what their roles are in both reducing and relieving pain.
 For example, Mendell has conducted research which has shown the relationship between nerve growth factors and inflammatory pain.

 Mendell discovered the property of windup pain in the spinal cord.
 Windup is the property of C-fibres in the peripheral nerves of the spinal cord that when stimulated at repetitious low frequencies there will be a gradual accumulation in the amplitude of response.

-Mendell has been interested in the role neurotrophins play in nervous plasticity since at least the mid 1990s.
+Mendell has been interested in the role neurotrophins play in nervous plasticity since at least the mid-1990s.
 At the time, neurotrophins were understood to be significant factors in neuronal development and differentiation in the central and peripheral nervous system, however; scientists were still exploring the specific functions of individual neurotrophins.
 Subsequent findings suggested that neurotrophins have effects on both damaged and undamaged neurons.
 As such, neurotrophins are a major facet of spinal cord injury research.
 Mendell's research on neurotrophins has evolved synchronously with the understanding of neurotrophins.
-In more recent times, Mendell’s research has been focused partly on spinal cord injury and the use of neurotophins as a possible treatment.
+In more recent times, Mendell's research has been focused partly on spinal cord injury and the use of neurotrophins as a possible treatment.

 Hyperalgesia, increase of sensitivity to a stimulus, was found by Mendell to be influenced by the introduction of nerve growth factor (NGF).
 It functions by interactions with sensory nociceptive neurons.
 Mendell was able to investigate how rodents and mammals sensitivity to thermal and mechanical stimulus was increased through exposure to NGF.
 NGF was shown by Mendell to also play a role in the development of young mammals.
 Mature animals, he showed, that NGF had a possible role in the linkage of hyperalgesia and inflammation.